What are the best stops between Cancun and Tulum?

 So, you can spend an hour or so hiking in the forest and exploring nearby attractions.
 From there, you can then head over to the lake to cool off and unwind.

-Due to its stunning beauty, this lagoon is quite popular with visitors, both local and international – especially during summer and over the weekends.
-Therefore, it will be highly advisable to visit during the less popular times.
+Due to its stunning beauty, this lagoon is quite popular with local and international visitors – especially during summer and over the weekends.
+Therefore, visiting during the less popular times will be highly advisable.

 Make sure you bring your own food since you won’t find any place near the lagoon selling food.
 Also, pets aren’t allowed here.